-Celas and FBI ransomware has been around for a couple of months now.
-These security infections blocks the desktop of computer users and asks to pay a fine for illegally downloading and distributing music tracks.
-Cyber criminals are actively spreading such scam using Trojans and malicious websites, they exploit the names of authorities to make their threatening messages appear more realistic.
-The new variants of these ransomware has changed their money transferring methods, while the previous versions used paysafecard the new versions are using ultimate game card.
+Celas and FBI ransomware is recent, having been active for just a few months.
+These security infections block the desktop of computer users and demand payment of fines for users' purported illegal download and distribution of music tracks.
+Cyber criminals actively spread these scams using Trojans and malicious websites, exploiting the names of authorities to make their threatening messages appear authentic.
+New variants of this ransomware have changed their money transferring methods; whilst previous versions used paysafecard, the new ones use ultimate game card.

-Ultimate game card is a service which allows to pay for computer games online, Cyber criminals must be reselling the codes that they receive from unsuspecting PC users who falls for their trickery and pays the non existent fines for copyrighted content.
-Once again we want to warn computer users about fake screen lockers that asks to pay fines for some law violations - none of the authorities are using such methods to collect fines.
-If you computer screen is blocked by a similar looking message you can be sure that you are dealing with a ransomware infection, Cyber criminals are trying to trick you into paying a non existent fine.
-You shouldn't follow any of the instructions presented in such messages - you will loose your money and your computer will still be blocked.
+Ultimate game card is a service allowing for the payment of computer games online.
+It is believed that cyber criminals resell the codes received from unsuspecting PC users who fall for their trickery by paying the bogus fines.
+Beware of fake screen lockers, which demand payment of fines for law violations - no authorities use these methods to collect fines.
+If your computer screen is blocked by a similar-looking message, you are dealing with a ransomware infection.
+Cyber criminals attempt to trick you into paying a fabricated fine.
+Do not follow any of the instructions presented in these messages - you will lose your money and your computer will remain blocked.

-Hopefully ultimate game card company is aware that cyber criminals are using their services in Celas and FBI ransomware campaigns and they will take steps to prevent this from happening in the future.
-To prevent such ransomware from entering your PC you should frequently update your operating system and all of your installed programs.
-To simplify and automate this process you can use Secunia Personal Software Inspector (Free software).
-Operating system and software updating patches the security holes and makes infiltrations of your computer much more complicated.
-You should also use a legitimate antivirus and antispyware software to secure your PC.
-If your computer is already infected and your see such deceptive message on your desktop you should use this removal guide to help you unblock your PC.
+Hopefully, the ultimate game card company is aware that cyber criminals are using their services in Celas and FBI ransomware campaigns and will take steps to prevent this from happening in the future.
+To prevent this ransomware from infiltrating your PC, you should frequently update your operating system and installed programs.
+To simplify and automate this process, use Secunia Personal Software Inspector (free software).
+By updating the operating system and software patches, security holes are reduced, thus making infiltration of your system more difficult.
+Use legitimate antivirus and antispyware software to secure your PC.
+If your computer is already infected and you observe these deceptive messages on your desktop, use this removal guide to help to unblock your PC.

-Fake message shown in Celas and FBI ransomware:
+A fake message displayed in Celas and FBI ransomware:

-Log in to the account that is infected with Celas or FBI ransomware.
+Log in to the account infected with Celas or FBI ransomware.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Alternative Celas and FBI ransomware removal guide:

-6. Restart your computer, download and install a legitmate anti-spyware software and perform a full system scan to eliminate any left remnants of Celas or FBI ransomware.
+6. Restart your computer, download and install legitimate anti-spyware software and perform a full system scan to eliminate any remnants of Celas or FBI ransomware.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Celas or FBI ransomware from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Celas or FBI ransomware from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

 Anti-spyware programs known to detect and remove Celas and FBI ransomware: